-The third annual community engagement grant will support two libraries' work in social justice topics.
+The fourth annual community engagement grant will support two libraries' work in community connection.

 ALA invites library workers to apply for the Libraries Transform Communities Engagement Grant, an annual award supporting innovative and meaningful community engagement efforts in libraries.